erwinkn/swan-study/README.md

 This is a quick analysis of data from the [SWAN study](https://www.swanstudy.org) (Study of Women's Health Across the Nation).
-The main motivation was to get a sense of whether FSH levels could be a reliable indicator of the menopause transition.
-Note that this is absolutely not a scientific study.
+The main motivation was to get a sense of how FSH levels vary during the menopause across individuals.

 The data used includes the baseline study and visits 1 through 10.
 The notebook expects a `data/` folder, containing the following subfolders, each for a dataset:
 - `baseline-1996-1997`